Quick Home Offers

 If the person has been there fewer than 30 days, you may be able to have them removed as a trespasser under California Penal Code Section 602.

-Three sections of California law come up in nearly every squatter situation.
+Two sections of California law come up in nearly every squatter situation.
 Here is what each one means for you as a property owner.

 If they do not respond, you can request a default judgment.
 If they contest it, the case goes to trial, though unlawful detainer cases sometimes get expedited scheduling.
 After judgment, you request a Writ of Possession, and the Sheriff posts a 5-day notice, then returns to physically remove the occupants.